-Dual admission prepares you for transfer at a four-year institution.
+Dual admission prepares you for transfer to a four-year institution.
 The Dual Admission program provides:

 - Early transfer planning.